 - a.
-Promote the integration of Leadership in Energy and Environmental Design (LEED). - b.
-Use Low Impact Development (LID) techniques in the site design process. - c.
-Adhere to the Town of Halton Hills' Green Development Standards Study. - d.
-Integrate white roof practices into the design of built form.
+Promote the integration of net-zero or net-zero ready buildings. - Use LID techniques in the site design process and consider resilience of buildings to future impacts of climate change. - c.
+Adhere to, and where possible exceed, the Town of Halton Hills' Green Development Standards. - d.
+Integrate green or white roof practices into the design of built form. - e.
+Consider the use of geothermal heating and, where available, connect to district heating and cooling systems.